Skip to Main Content Skip to Footer Toggle Navigation Menu

 • Awesome department swag (recycled flannels) sporting our geology logo that every new major can proudly display

-Department happenings
+Department Happenings

 Emily First’s Fall 2023 Mineralogy class participated in a departmental Mineral Cup, inspired by the public contest of the same name on X. Each student chose a mineral to learn about and represent, which meant summarizing peer-reviewed scientific articles about their mineral, completing a detailed mineral information sheet, and giving a 3-minute lightning talk.
 At the end of the talks, we voted bracket-style to crown the semester’s champion mineral.
 Congratulations to runner-up olivine, represented by junior Marisa Luft (right), and to champion apatite, represented by junior Lily Zugschwert.